Search

 MIM is more scalable on ramp up capacity.
 Machining takes a fair amount of time to produce complex parts, so if you want to go to go from 10k parts a week to 20k you have to buy more CNC machines to get up to capacity.
 With MIM you do not have to do that.

-Other MIM Benefits
+Other Metal Injection Molding Benefits

 When you utilize the MIM process, you also get: